 Going back about 120 years, the grandfather of flat roofs is the built-up roof or BUR.
 Built up roofs have solved the low pitch roof problem for ages, a challenge that asphalt shingles could never handle.

-Built-up roofs are just that, built up.
-They are installed using several layers of a special type of roofing felt that has been asphalt impregnated and embedded in bitumen applied with a hot mop.
+Built-up roofs are installed using several layers of a special type of roofing felt that has been asphalt impregnated and embedded in bitumen applied with a hot mop.

 The hot applied asphalt or coal tar pitch blends with the bitumen-soaked roof felt and creates a monolithic roof membrane.
 The roof... felt/asphalt tar layering is repeated in overlapping layers until the assembly is two to fours plies in thickness.

 A wear surface of finely crushed stone granules is usually applied to the top layer of hot tar to protect the built-up roof assembly from UV light and weather.